Canonical quantization of the covariant fields on de Sitter spacetimes: Covariant fields

-commute with the operator of the field Eq..
-Moreover, these generators satisfy the commutation rules $[X_{a}^{(\rho)}, X_{b}^{(\rho)}]=ic_{abc}X_{c}^{(\rho)}$ determined by the structure constants, $c_{abc}$, of the algebras $s(M)\sim i(M)$.
+determined by the structure constants, $c_{abc}$, of the algebras $s(M)\sim i(M)$.
 In other words, they are the basis-generators of a CR of the $s(M)$ algebra {\em induced} by the rep. $\rho$ of the $sl(2,{\Bbb C})$ algebra.
-These generators can be put in (general relativistic) covariant form either in non-holonomic frames \cite{ES} or even in holonomic ones \cite{ES1}, generalizing thus the formula given by Carter and McLenaghan for the Dirac field \cite{CML}.
+Therefore, they transform under isometries ${\frak g}={\frak g}(\xi)$ according to the adjoint representation of $S(M)$,